Call for Industrial PhD Projects in Data-driven Life Science 2025

 DDLS will establish a research school for 260 PhDs, with two components, one focussing on academic PhD students and one for industrial PhD students.
 The aim of the DDLS Research School is to educate highly skilled and competent professionals who will make a significant contribution to the field of life science research in Sweden.

-The industrial PhD students will be employed or recruited to a company in the life science sector in Sweden, aiming to link them up with strong local research environments at universities as well as with the national DDLS program.
-The admission process and training will take place at the participating Universities.
+The industrial PhD students will be employed or recruited to a company in the life science sector in Sweden, aiming to link them with strong local research environments at universities as well as with the national DDLS program.
+The admission process and training will take place at the participating companies and universities (for admission, see section “Application Process of the PhD student candidates”).
 Please note that research institutes and various types of state, regional, municipal works and bodies do not count as industry and therefore cannot receive funding from the program.
 The industrial partners/companies must be based in Sweden, have a significant activity in Sweden (such that the project benefits Sweden in the long-term) and adhere to Swedish laws and regulations.

 As the PhD candidates are admitted to a host University in Sweden, they will be enrolled as members of the DDLS Research School and are expected to take part in the DDLS Research School activities (networking events, courses, scientific visits, etc.).